virtual-labs/exp-euclidean-space-vector-dei/experiment/procedure.md

 8. Press “Next” button to go to the next page to understand <i>n</i>-dimensional Euclidean space as a vector space.
 9. Select desired value of <i>n</i> by pressing the appropriate tab to understand the Euclidean space for different values on <i>n</i>.
 By default, “<i>n</i>=1” appears.
 10. Go through the definition of <i>n</i>-dimensional Euclidean space as a vector space given at the end.
-11. Press “Previous” button to go to the previous page if required.
+11. Press “Previous” button to go to the previous page, if required.